1Cyan/worktable/Outputs.md

 - In python, you can use [h5py](https://pypi.python.org/pypi/h5py) to read them directly.
 - A python reader module is also provided in `toolbox/HBTReader.py`.
 - To analyze them in C/C++, the simple way is to take one of the postprocessing programs under `toolbox` folder as a template and modify it.
+- The data fields of subhalos are defined in `src/subhalo.h` and the output function is defined in `src/io/subhalo_io.cpp`, where the HDF5 datatype for subhalo is also created.
+The subhalo properties are saved using a single compound hdf5 datatype, and the subhalo particles are saved using variable length hdf5 arrays.

 The following is a screenshot of a sample SubSnap file opened in hdfview:
 ![Sample SubSnap file in hdfview](https://github.com/Kambrian/HBTplus/blob/doc/SubSnap.png)